transcript/samsa2/docs/index.md

 Version 2 of the SAMSA pipeline - faster!
 Lighter!
 More options!
 Less waiting!

 ### New in version 2:
+* Cluster-oriented design, now built to run on a supercomputing cluster instead of using external annotation systems.
 * DIAMOND integration, allowing for SAMSA to be run without ever needing an MG-RAST account.
-* Option to annotate against custom databases.
+* Option to annotate against custom databases, created as DIAMOND references.
 * Better, more polished R scripts that can be executed from the command line.
 * PCA plots and other graphical outputs.
 * Filtering of ribosomes for even more speed.